Hristy-A/brgroup-task/README.md

 ## To start app:

 1. Check that node v14+ installed.
-2. Install dependencies from root path, type: `npm i`
+2. Install dependencies from root path, type: `npm ci`
 3. Run the application in one of the modes:
 - Development mode: